slaclab/indico-slac/indico-worker/README.md

 configuration files.
 Obviously these configuration files need to be updated for specific setup, the instructions for that are included below.

+Differences in configuration compared to Indico instructions:
+- we handle X-SendFile in uwsgi rather than apache, uwsgi config file has few additional options for that

 User account
 ------------